 David Craig Starkey: Founder

-ALO was part of a vision that Founder, Artistic, and General Director, David Craig Starkey, had more than a decade ago.
+ALO was part of a vision that Founder, and former General and Artistic Director, David Craig Starkey, had more than a decade ago.
 He was inspired to develop an opera company with such intricate and community-based structure following a diverse career in opera performance and production–after much time of observation and experience.
 Mr. Starkey holds a Master of Music degree in Opera performance from Indiana University; and his vocal studies have been with pioneers of the vocal arts, including Giorgio Tozzi, Mark Oswald, Kathy Olson, William Hicks, Dale Moore, and Dr. David E. Starkey.
 He spent three summers (1994-1996) as a leading baritone at the Brevard Music Festival, debuted with Amato Opera (NY) in 1996, and with the New York City Opera in 1997.
 He spent the summer of 1998 as a resident artist at the Bregenz Festspiele in Austria.
 Mr. Starkey’s repertoire includes more than 30 roles and solo recitals throughout the Southeast.
 He has been affiliated with numerous institutions as an opera production staff member and educator, including the Yale Opera, New York City Opera, Manhattan School of Music, The Opera Company of North Carolina, Saint Petersburg Opera, Opera Jacksonville, and the Brevard Music Center.
 His collaborations with Erich Kunzel and Cincinnati Pops Orchestra include his solo debut at Carnegie Hall and as a recording artist for Telarc Records.

 How we got here